alukosdev/ccsp/laws/privacy-shield.md

 # Privacy Shield

 !!!warning
-On March 25, 2022, the United States and the European Union (EU) announced a political agreement on a new [Trans-Atlantic Data Privacy (TADP)](/laws/tadp.md) Framework to safeguard commercial cross-border data flows.
+On March 25, 2022, the United States (U.S.) and the European Union (EU) announced a political agreement on a new [Trans-Atlantic Data Privacy (TADP)](/laws/tadp.md) Framework to safeguard commercial cross-border data flows.
 !!!

 !!!danger